 - ¼ teaspoon fine sea salt

-- ¼ teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/8 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 2 eggs, room temperature
+- 2 large eggs, room temperature

-- For glaze:
+For the glaze:

-- 1 tablespoon extra-virgin olive oil
+- 1 tablespoon (15 ml) extra-virgin olive oil

-- 1 teaspoon fresh Meyer lemon or plain lemon juice
+- 2-3 teaspoons fresh lemon juice

-- Preheat oven to 325 degrees.
+- Preheat oven to 325 (160 C) degrees.